 Due to the great interest in learning Chinese as a foreign language (CFL), over the past two decades there has been an increased number of Studies related to Second Language Acquisition in Chinese (SLAC).
 Though the research field has not yet been fully established with a framework and more specific guidelines, there have been some successful attempts and projects examining the current situation of SLAC.

-Studies for the current issues of second language acquisition in Chinese (SLAC) have come to form due to the great interest in learning the Chinese language as a foreign language (CFL) in the past two decades.
-Though it will take times for the research field to be fully established with a framework and more specific direction, there have been some successful attempts and projects presenting the state of arts for SLAC.
-This talk includes three parts: (1) a review of the recent SLAC research for phonology, syntax, the logographic script and intercultural competence; (2) an introduction to the interlanguage of the CFL learners; (3) a summary of the pedagogic innovations in classroom.
+This talk includes three parts: (1) a review of the recent SLAC research on phonology, syntax, the logographic script and intercultural competence; (2) an introduction to the interlanguage of CFL learners; (3) a summary of pedagogic innovations in the classroom.
 Most of the studies presented are based on empirical evidence and some are drawn from experiments or action research by front-line CFL teachers on CFL programmes in the US, Europe, China and other parts of the world.
 In addition, this talk is selective of the research and studies reviewed and presented in line with the direction that I propose for a new development era of SLAC which might be challenging to the SLAC academics and CFL professionals.